collectivecardgame/library/docs/rules-subreddit.md

 The developers reserve the right to change card text or effects should they break rules or otherwise surface problematic bugs, depend on new features, etc.

-Cards that misrepresent their effects, rely on impossible effects, and/or have significantly faulty code may be disqualified.
+Cards that misrepresent their effects, rely on impossible effects, and/or have significantly faulty logic blocks may be disqualified.
 This has only happened once so far; often minor bugs in cards can be found and fixed.

 Cards are voted on and accepted based on their visible text.
-In the case of understanding conflicts or rule consistencies, the code is usually changed to match the implications of the text.
+In the case of understanding conflicts or rule consistencies, the card's blocks are usually changed to match the implications of the text.

 Updates that don't change the text of a card generally can't be voted on, because the card text is supposed to be a direct representation of the effect the card has.
 Changes to how a card works are usually bugfixes which can be handled as a Cosmetic Update or a Dev Update.